Logo

 1. Armed Forces Help to Buy - no family support needed

-If you’re in the Armed Forces, you may be eligible for an interest-free loan which you could use as your deposit.
-With the Armed Forces Help to Buy scheme, you can borrow up to 50% of your salary to a maximum of £25,000.
+If you’re in the Armed Forces, you may be eligible for an interest-free loan, which you could use as your deposit.
+Under the Armed Forces Help to Buy scheme, you could borrow up to 50% of your salary to a maximum of £25,000.

 1. Deposit Boost - involves help from a loved one

 A Deposit Boost involves two separate mortgages.
 The first mortgage is taken out by a homeowning friend or relative and is used to release equity from their property.
-These funds can then serve as your deposit so you can take out a mortgage of your own.
+The fund from their home could then serve as your deposit, so you could take out a mortgage of your own.

 1. Savings as Security - involves help from a loved one